marvindanig/threejs-rails/README.md

 # Threejs::Rails

-[Threejs](http://threejs.org/) is an awesome 3D `JavaScript` library that it easy to play with WebGL, i.e. 3D objects in the browser.
-See [documentation](http://threejs.org/docs/).
+[Threejs](http://threejs.org/) is an awesome 3D `javascript` library that makes it easy to play with WebGL, i.e. 3D objects, in the browser.
+Refer [documentation](http://threejs.org/docs/).

-This rubygem will add `threejs` `r87` in your rails app via the asset-pipeline:
+This gem will add `threejs` `r87` to your rails app via the asset-pipeline:

 ## Installation